isa-ulisboa/greends-dms-exercises/dms_ex_08_insert_update.md

 # Data Management and Storage

-# Exercise 8 - INSERT, UPDATE and DELETE statements
+# Exercise 8 - INSERT, UPDATE and DELETE (DML statements)

 The goal of this exercise is to exercise SQL statements with **INSERT**, **UPDATE** and **DELETE** statements.